 To ensure that children develop secure knowledge, skills and understanding that they can build on, our curriculum is organised into a progression model that outlines the skills, knowledge and vocabulary to be taught in a sequentially coherent way in each year group.
 All aspects of the curriculum are carefully mapped out to ensure that pupils build on secure prior knowledge so that they can make meaningful connections.
 Each subject taught has its own progression grid.

-All subjects are delivered through subject specific teaching organised into blocks under a theme.
+All subjects are delivered through subject specific teaching organised into a theme.
 Meaningful links with other subjects are made to strengthen connections and understanding for children.

 We think very carefully on the knowledge that we want the children to learn in each subject and this is outlined in our ‘Knowledge organisers’.
 They provide children with scaffolding that supports them to retain new facts and vocabulary in their long-term memory.
-Knowledge organisers are sent home to support home learning.
 Staff will model the subject-specific vocabulary, knowledge and skills relevant to the learning to allow children to integrate new knowledge into larger concepts.
 Teachers support children to practice new learning, questioning for understanding, checking for misconceptions and giving clear and appropriate feedback.